skx/gobasic/README.md

 ## Bugs?

-Probably.
-Good luck!
+It is probable that bugs exist in this interpreter, but I've tried to do as much testing as I can.
+If you spot anything that seems wrong please do [report an issue](https://github.com/skx/gobasic/issues).

+* If the interpreter segfaults that is a bug.
+  * Even if the program is invalid, bogus, or malformed the interpreter should cope with it.
+* If a valid program produces the wrong output then that is also a bug.

-The code _does_ contain a number of test-cases.
-You can exercise them via:
+The project contain a number of test-cases, which you can execute like so:

     $ go test ./...

-Test coverage which doesn't exceed 80% is a bug.
-You can verify and view coverage and test-results via:
+Finally if our test-coverage drops beneath 90% that is _also_ a bug.
+You can view coverage like so:

     $ go test -coverprofile=c.out ./...
     $ go tool cover -html=c.out